NEW WEBSITE + RESTRUCTURED SERVICES COMING JANUARY 2024!

 In the digital age, there’s a Mt.
 Everest-sized amount of information freely available on the internet.
 And if you ask any successful entrepreneur, they’ll say resourcefulness is a quality every entrepreneur needs.

-When you’re just starting out, expect to spend a good amount of time learning how to do ~the things~.
+When you’re just starting out, expect to spend a good amount of time learning how to do fundamental things.

-Or if you’re coming from a corporate 9-5 in marketing and already know biz basics, you’ll still want to up-level your knowledge by reading books.
-Yep, if you’re not a big reader, I mean the things you used to read in high school once upon a time.
+Or if you’re coming from a corporate 9-5 in marketing and already know the basics, you’ll still want to up-level your knowledge by reading good information from good people.

 In all honesty, business and marketing books are GOLD MINES of valuable information that people before you have learned through decades of experience and put together for easy consumption.